zablon-oigo/docker-react-app/README.md

 - **Image:** A read-only template that contains a set of instructions for creating a container.
 Images are used to create containers, and they can be shared and reused.

 - **Dockerfile:** A text file that contains a set of instructions for building a Docker image.
 It defines the environment inside the container, such as the base image, dependencies, and configuration.
+- **Atomic Host** is a small finely tuned OS image , Like Fedora Core OS that supports Container hosting and Atomic OS upgrades

 ## Demo